yuanjin0318/bike-sharing-infomation/README.md

 * How does the season impact bikeshare use?
 * Are certain user age groups more likely to use the bikeshare system than others?

+## Future Outlook
+* Adding more data sets.
+* Building a GUI for various cities users.